Parkers145/resume/resume.md

     	<details>
         	<summary>Project Mission</summary>

-	This podcast capatilizes on the open source aspect of Threefold and allows community members from all over the world to come together and share ideas and how those ideas could be accomplished using the Threefold Grid
+	This podcast capatilizes on the open source aspect of Threefold and allows community members from all over the world to come together and share ideas and how those ideas can be accomplished using the Threefold Grid
 	</details>

 	<details>
     		<summary>Project Results</summary>

 	- Allows rapid assessment of community support needs overall status
-	- Provides regular oppurtunity to actively drive engagment
+	- Provides regular opportunity to actively drive engagment
 	- Generates large amount of content later usable in tutorials
     </details>